IRS Unveils Electronic Filing of Amended Tax Returns

 Form 1040-X fixes errors on your original return

-Few things are as slow and tedious as filing a paper tax return through snail mail.
-Taxpayers have historically been instructed to wait at least three weeks after mailing an amended return to even think about checking its status.
-Then it may take another 16 weeks for the IRS to actually process the form.
+Few things are as slow and tedious as filing a paper tax return through snail mail, and taxpayers have historically been instructed to wait at least three weeks after mailing an amended return to even think about checking its status.
+It could then take another 16 weeks for the IRS to actually process the form.

 "This new process is a major milestone for the IRS, and it follows hard work by people across the agency," IRS Commissioner Chuck Rettig said in the release.

-The IRS has said that e-filing of Forms 1040-X should be available through tax software providers, presumably meaning it will be available to qualified taxpayers for free through the Free File Alliance.
-And you can still mail in a paper Form 1040-X if you prefer.
+The IRS indicated on August 17, 2020 that e-filing of Forms 1040-X was available through tax software providers as of that date, and you can still mail in a paper Form 1040-X if you prefer—you're not limited to e-filing.

 The standard advice on amended returns applies: Don’t amend your return to fix math errors.
 The IRS will take care of that for you.
 And don’t do it to include a form or schedule you forgot to submit.
-The IRS will request that of you after you’ve filed your original return.
+The IRS will request that from you after you’ve filed your original return and you can send it separately.

-Taxpayers should amend returns to correct issues like claimed dependents, filing status, overlooked income, or overlooked or erroneous deductions and credits.
+Taxpayers should amend returns to correct issues like claiming dependents, filing status, overlooked income, or overlooked or erroneous deductions and credits.